Weingut Alte Grafschaf, Quality Winemaking Established in 1594

-Peter Herrschaft built the Weingut Alte Grafschaft in 1594 in Kreuzwertheim, where winemaking is going on for over 425 years.
-It is a historical place with big cellar vaults, high technology, and excellent rooms.
-It is present on the Bavarian side of the River Main, directly opposite the mouth of the Tauber and overlooking the castle.
+Peter Herrschaft built Weingut Alte Grafschaft in 1594 in Kreuzwertheim, as winemaking has been continual here for over 425 years.
+The winery is a historical place with large cellar vaults, modern technology, and excellent wine production rooms.
+It is present on the Main River’s Bavarian side, directly opposite the Tauber’s opening and overlooking the castle.
 Napoleon separated the county of Wertheim in 1803.

-The vineyards of the winery have been present here for more than 700 years
+The vineyards of Weingut Alte Grafschaf Winery have been present here for more than 700 years.

-After many centuries, the winemakers united the two best slopes of the district, namely, Kaffelstein in the Bavarian Valley and Satzenberg in the Tauber Valley.
+After many centuries, the winemakers united the district’s two best slopes, namely, Kaffelstein in the Bavarian Valley and Satzenberg in the Tauber Valley.
 It is not possible to use any machinery on these slopes.
 Therefore, most of the work is done manually.
-The region produces the parade wines that show the qualities of both the vineyards and features of the soil, grapes and the climate.
+Wines from the region show both vineyards’ qualities and featuring the soil, grapes, and the climate.

 Grown Grape Varieties at the Winery

 The vineyards in Kaffelstein grow the Riesling and Spatburgunder (Pinot Noir) vines.
 The altitude of the region and the sandy soil and favorable microclimate is perfect for growing high-quality grapes.
 The vineyards have been present here for more than 700 years.
 In 2013, the winery planted the old, yellow Silvaner vines here.
 Even in Satzenberg, built 1,200 years ago, uses no machinery.
 All the work is done by hand.
 Since 1986, the vineyard grows Pinot Blanc & Riesling.
 There is selective harvesting of the best-quality ripe grapes that produce their red, white, rosé, and sparkling wines.
 Satzenberg was set up in the 8th century, and sixteen-kilometer stone walls are protecting the terraces.